 It is good practice on the part of the Trust to have a clear and well-communicated policy as to how these matters should be dealt with at local level.
-This may include issuing an honorary contract to the visiting practitioner, so that matters regarding health and safety and clinical risk management are dealt with clearly by the organisation.
+This may include issuing an honorary contract or asking the visiting practitioner to sign an honorary agreement, so that matters regarding health and safety and clinical risk management are dealt with clearly by the organisation.

 The NHS provider would need to ensure the physiotherapist is HCPC registered, had adequate PLI cover in place and that there is a clear understanding between all parties regarding the use of equipment, access to records and the sharing of patient notes.

 What would happen if a claim were made against a private practitioner carrying out concurrent treatment in an NHS establishment?